 What’s already working for your organization?

-Many publishers aren’t only sharing social video, so take a look at what other content is doing well for your organization.
+Many organizations aren’t only sharing social video, so take a look at what other content is doing well for your brand.
 Is there an article on your own site that is getting lots of traffic, or lots of shares on social?
 Is there a piece of content getting lots of comments and engagement?

 Look for those items that your audience is already responding to, and see how you might transform them into video.
 You might create a video from a listicle article.
 Or zero in on one facet of a bigger story.
 Leveraging the non-video content that is already working into video can have an exponential effect: as video reaches further on social, even more readers find their way to your written content, driving both your videos and articles up the charts.